grafana/pyroscope/docs/sources/configure-client/grafana-agent/sampling.md

 }
 ```

-## Gotchas (?)
+## Considerations

 This strategy does not guarantee precise sampling.
-Due to its reliance on an MD5 hash, there is not a perfectly uniform distribution of targets into shards.
-As the target count gets larger, the shard distribution will become more accurate.
-If the target count is low, some shards may not get any targets hashed into them.
+Due to its reliance on an MD5 hash, there is not a perfectly uniform distribution of scrape targets into shards.
+Larger numbers of scrape targets will yield increasingly accurate sampling.

+Keep in mind, if the label being hashed is deterministic, you will see deterministic sharding and thereby deterministic sampling of scrape targets.
+Similarly, if the the label being hashed is non-deterministic, you will see scrape targets being sampled in a non-deterministic fashion.